lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 \subsection{Instantiating the Model}

-\notes{So far we haven't made any assumptions about the data in our model, other than a factorization assumption between the fundamental variables and the observations, $\dataVector$.
+\notes{So far, we haven't made *any* assumptions about the data in our model, other than a factorization assumption between the fundamental variables and the observations, $\dataVector$.
 Even this assumption does not affect the generality of the model decomposition, because in the worst